-Mexican-Americans suffer worse outcomes after strokeMarch 13th, 2014 in Cardiology /
+Mexican-Americans suffer worse outcomes after strokeMarch 13, 2014 in Medicine & Health / Cardiology

 Mexican-Americans had worse neurologic, functional and cognitive outcomes 90 days after stroke compared to non-Hispanic whites, in a study reported in the American Heart Association journal Stroke.